harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 Finally, meaning can be described via thematic roles, that focus on the relations between parts of speech.
 Here are some of the most important _roles_:

 - __agent__: it initiates an action, usually consciously.
 Example: “_the dog_ chased the cat”
 - __theme__: an entity which is affected by an action or described, typically non-human.
 Examples: “_The ball_ was blue”, “Sam threw _the ball_”
 - __patient__: very similar to and not always distinguished from theme, its state changes.
 Example: “She closed _the window_”
 - __instrument__: entity used to do something.
 Example: “He signed the contract with _a quill_”
 - __experiencer__: someone who knows/feels something.
 Example: “_I_ felt sad”.

+## Formal semantics

+### Timeline

+1. 60s, UCLA: R. Montague, philosopher, starts applying formal logic to semantics (Montague grammar, Montague semantics).
+B. Partee, linguist, introduces this approach to linguists
+2. 70s and 80s: FS becomes a well established research area
+3. 90s and beyond: P. Blackburn and J. Bos develop various computational approaches to the subject

+### Denotation

+Names and noun phrases _denote_ denotation, denotatum, reference or semantic value (?).

+Example: “Marco Aurelio” denotes a certain person named like this.

+It can be quantified (cf. first order logic quantifiers); in that case the interaction with negation is sometimes interesting (e.g. in Italian).
+To study denotation we can also use truth tables.

+### Inference

+We can model _entailment_ like in formal logic.
+For example, from “The Queen of the UK is wearing a hat” follows “Someone is wearing a hat” (but also: “The UK is a monarchy” - which is a _presupposition_ - and so on).

+#### Types of presupposition

+- __Existential__: “The Queen of the UK is wearing a hat” <- “There exists a Queen of England”
+- **Aspectual**: “I just stopped reading” <- “I have been reading”
+- **Iterative**: “He returned to Cambridge” <- “He had been in Cambridge before” or “He said no again” <- “He already had said no”
+- **Implicative**: “Kokoro Fuji managed to top the boulder” <- “He was trying to top the boulder”

+#### Conversational implicature

+Pseudo-inference from inexact/incomplete information.
+Example: “Are you planning to be at school for lunch?”
+“I have to go to class in the morning and then I have a meeting at 2:30 pm” “_See you in the canteen, then_”.